Samvel Babayan in a cage during a court hearing, October 2025

 Suspected of:

-"carried out actions of an organizational nature aimed at resuming ...
-Activities...
-Administrative Center of Jehovah's Witnesses of Russia" (from the decision to initiate a criminal case)
+"carried out actions of an organizational nature aimed at resuming... the activity of... the Administrative Center of Jehovah's Witnesses of Russia" (from the decision to initiate a criminal case)

 Court case number: